This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Ischemic strokes are most common in the perinatal period, and fortunately, the risk that a child will have another stroke later is low.
 Perinatal strokes are the most common of pediatric or childhood strokes.

-Signs of Perinatal Stroke
+What Are the Signs of Perinatal Stroke?

 An infant may show no signs of having a stroke either in the womb or soon after birth.
 For those that do show symptoms, seizures are the most common.
 A seizure in an infant may look like twitching in the arms, legs, or face, jerking movements, or pausing breathing and staring.